CollinErickson/CGGP/cran-comments.md

 ## R CMD check results

-On personal Windows 11 (1/19/24) there is 1 NOTE:
+On personal Windows 11 (1/19/24) there are 0 notes/errors/warnings

-"Specified C++11: please drop specification unless essential" I tried to drop the specification, but it caused an issue on one of the system checks.
+On R-hubWindows Server, Fedora Linux, and Ubuntu Linux (1/20/24) there are a few NOTEs, but no real issues.

-On R-hub (1/18/24) there are a few NOTEs, but no real issues.
+On R-hub Devian Linux (1/20/24) there is a PREPERROR.
+Uwe said that this is okay.

-On winbuilder (check_win_release, 1/19/24) it has 1 NOTE for the maintainer.
+On winbuilder (check_win_release, 1/20/24) it has "Status: OK".

-On winbuilder (check_win_devel, 1/18/24) it has 1 NOTE for the maintainer.
+On winbuilder (check_win_devel, 1/20/24) it has "Status: OK".

-On GitHub Actions (1/17/24) there is 1 NOTE for C++11 as on Windows 11.
+On GitHub Actions (1/20/24) it has "Status: OK".

 ## Downstream dependencies